Lake Victoria ferries: Ports and port infrastructure

-The most important Lake Victoria port is Mwanza not only because of the port infrastructure, rail and road access to the Indian Ocean but also because of major facilities for ferry operation, service and construction.
-Dedicated dry docks for ferry repairs exist in or near Mwanza, Kisumu and Port Bell, but only those in Mwanza are consistently used.
-Much industry in the region has moved to Mwanza.
+The most important Lake Victoria port by far is Kisumu not only because of the port infrastructure, rail and road access to the Indian Ocean but also because of major facilities for ferry operation, service and construction.
+Dedicated dry docks for ferry repairs exist in or near Mwanza, Kisumu and Port Bell, but only those in Kisumu are consistently used.